liberty830/Time-Series-practice/README.md

 # Time-Series-practice
-ARIMA modeling for temperature data
+ARIMA modeling for temperature data in Toronto from 1900